coolbry95/magicmachine/README.md

 go install github.com/coolbry95/magicmachine```

 # Usage/Help
-must supply flags then wordlist.
+Must supply flags then wordlist or wordlist then flags.
+This is due to a limitation in the flag library.

 #### Thanks
 Steve Hatchett for the optimized levenshtien algorithm